 It may sound time-consuming, but it can save you from making a deal you will live to regret.

-Step 3: Know the Annual Gross Revenue of business you are planning to buy in Dubai:
+Step 3: Know the Annual Gross Revenue of the business you are planning to buy in Dubai:

-After you are aware about the history of business, try to figure out Annual gross revenue of the business.
-Most of the time’s people sell their business when it is in the loss.
+After you are aware of the history of the business, try to figure out the Annual gross revenue of the business.
+Most of the time people sell their business when it is in a loss.
 Make sure your business is not in Debits.

 Step 4: Know why Business is for Sale:

-Step 5: Know the goodwill of business which you are planning to buy:
+Step 5: Know the goodwill of the business which you are planning to buy:

 Goodwill is an intangible but saleable asset and before buying a business in Dubai be sure about the existing goodwill of the business which you are planning to buy.
-In most owner-managed business, Goodwill is usually attributable almost entirely to those owners through their personal contacts with suppliers, customers and stakeholders.
+In most owner-managed businesses, Goodwill is usually attributable almost entirely to those owners through their personal contacts with suppliers, customers, and stakeholders.
 It becomes a bit difficult to transfer that goodwill to the new owner.

-Step 6: Know what costumers have to say:
+Step 6: Know what customers have to say: